Sustainability

 Source: MSCI, World Bank

-For increased ESG risks that have a material impact on the investment decision, the investment manager will contact the issuer directly or participate in joint investor engagement on specific issues in order to mitigate the investment risk.
+For high ESG risks that have a material impact on the investment decision, the investment manager will contact the issuer directly or participate in joint investor engagement on specific issues in order to mitigate the investment risk.
 The investment manager monitors and documents whether the issuer has taken the necessary steps to deal with and improve on the issues raised.
 The investment manager will sell the holding if there is no improvement.

 Engagement